 Scanners II: The New Order: Dirty Cop Commander Forrester seems to sincerely believe that he's saving society by creating a police state to 'cure' crime, as the city is plagued by violent armed robbers, child killers and drug lawyers.
 His means of doing this is to keep everyone in line with an army of psychics.

 Serenity: The Operative is very extremist but still fits in this category.
 He attempts to paint himself as Necessarily Evil, however.

 The Secret of Kells has Abbot Cellach.
 He acts like a total Jerk Ass and is completely obsessed with building his wall, to the point where he disdains and eventually forbids his monks from doing anything else.
 However, the point of the wall is to keep out the Vikings, who already killed all the family he had except for his young, impressionable nephew, who now wants to do non-wall related things like go outside and create beautiful holy books.
 He doesn't listen when Aidan tells him that his wall won't hold and they should all flee instead, which leads to the deaths of many, many innocent people.

-John Travolta's character in Swordfish claims to be this and has no qualms about going after civilians to achieve his goals.
+Swordfish: Gabriel Sheer claims to be a necessary instrument to fight terrorists and has no qualms about going after civilians to achieve his goals.

-Some of Alonzo's actions in Training Day can be interpreted this way.
+Training Day: Some of Alonzo's actions can be interpreted this way.
 Others, not so much.

 The World's End: The Network just want humanity to reach its full potential.
 They only want to kill as many as they have to in order to ensure that...
 Unfortunately, it turns out to still be an awful lot of killing, because humanity doesn't like being told what to do.